-The following image indicates the location of the coin-cell battery and provides a visual representation of the removal procedure.
+The following images indicate the location of the coin-cell battery and provide a visual representation of the removal procedure.

-- 1. Using a plastic scribe, gently pry the coin-cell battery out of the coin-cell battery slot on the system board. - 2.
-Lift and remove the coin-cell battery from coin-cell battery slot on the system board.
+- 1. Using a plastic scribe, gently pry the coin-cell battery out of the battery socket on the system board. - 2.
+Remove the coin-cell battery out of the system.